Yamininigudkar/news-mongodb/README.md

 `body-parser

 ##Instructions
-To run the app locally on your system
+-To run the app locally on your system
-Make sure you have fulfilled the prerequisites above.
+-Make sure you have fulfilled the prerequisites above.
-Clone this repository with git clone https://github.com/Yamininigudkar/news-mongodb Install modules with npm install run your Mongodb on one CLI
+-Clone this repository with git clone https://github.com/Yamininigudkar/news-mongodb -Install modules with npm install
+- run your Mongodb on one CLI
-Run node server.js on the other CLI
+-Run node server.js on the other CLI
-Go to localhost:3000 in your web browser.
+-Go to localhost:3000 in your web browser.